prohippo/pyelly/README.txt

 PyElly is a rule-based natural language processing tool that has existed for over forty years in various incarnations.
-It speeds development of many kinds of NLP applications by taking care of low-level language details not central to a given solution.
-It is now freely available on the web to people needing to process or pre-process text data.
+It speeds development of many kinds of NLP applications by taking care of low-level language details not central to a given data problem or solution.
+It is now freely available on the web to those wanting to process or pre-process text data.

-PyElly provides flexible tokenization, syntax-driven parsing, English inflectional and morphological stemming, macro substitutions, basic and extended entity extraction, ambiguity handling, sentence recognition, support for large external dictionaries, and a general procedural framework for text translation from UTF-8 to UTF-8.
+PyElly provides flexible tokenization, syntax-driven parsing, English inflectional and morphological stemming, macro substitutions, basic and extended entity extraction, ambiguity handling, sentence recognition, support for large external dictionaries, and a general procedural framework for translating text from UTF-8 to UTF-8.

 The latest version has been completely rewritten in mostly object-oriented Python.
 It has now passed multiple stages of beta testing in 2014 and may be downloaded from GitHub at https://github.com/prohippo/pyelly.git .
-The current release is v1.0.2.
+The current release is v1.0.4.

 To learn how to use PyElly, see the PyEllyManual.pdf file in the same directory as this README.txt file.
 The manual has over a hundred pages of